math-comp/mcb/coq/README.md

 # The "Mathematical Components" book code listings for jsCoq.

-Code snippets are intended to be viewed using jsCoq, but you also can just open selected `.v` file in your favorite Galina code editor.
+Code snippets are intended to be viewed using jsCoq (actual version is
+<a href="https://math-comp.github.io/snippets">here</a>), but you also can just
+open selected `.v` file in your favorite Galina code editor.
 To view pages in your browser locally you need install `coq`, `mathcomp`, then do `npm install` and `node app.js` to run node applicaion (app.js) and then open link http://127.0.0.1:8010/ in your browser.
 A bit more detailed instructions are provided below.

+You can view jscoq snippets <a href="https://math-comp.github.io/snippets">here</a>.

 ## Installation & Run